Samlinus/Glut_Paint_Application/README.md

 # Functionalities:
-•	Drawing shapes,
+-	Drawing shapes,
-o	Line
+-	Line
-o	Rectangle, square
+-	Rectangle, square
-o	Ellipse, circle
+-	Ellipse, circle
-•	Pencil sketching
+-	Pencil sketching
-•	Quit button - to exit the application.
+-	Quit button - to exit the application.
-•	Eraser – To erase the sketchings.
+-	Eraser – To erase the sketchings.
-•	RGB Sliders – To select the appropriate colour the pen.
+- RGB Sliders – To select the appropriate colour the pen.

+# Shape Drawing:
-Shape Drawing: Users can draw lines, squares, and ellipses interactively.
+- Users can draw lines, squares, and ellipses interactively.
 When drawing a shape, the application provides live updates to enhance the user experience.

 # RGB Sliders:
   -The application includes three RGB sliders (red, green, blue) that allow users to customize the pen colour by selecting the desired colour values.
 These sliders provide immediate visual feedback.